When you first log into the new system, you will not see your courses. Course information is updated every several hours.

 If you are not seeing current courses that you know have e-reserves, and today was not the first time you logged into this system, please phone B.A.
 Davis-Howe at 244-3773 during normal business hours for troubleshooting.

-Before reusing old reserves or submitting new reserves, you may need to import the course information for the new courses/sections from the campus enrollment system.
+You may need to import the course information for courses/sections from the campus enrollment system.
 (Please only import courses for which you will submit e-reserves.)

 On your Main Menu page, you will see two tables: "Current & Upcoming Courses" and "Import Courses."
 Check both tables for the course and semester you wish to place materials on reserve for.